Mount Everest to be cleaned up of garbage and corpses

 The combined initiative, which the government and non-government agencies plan, intends to collect dead bodies and trash left behind by the climbers from the South Col-Camp 4 and Camp two of Mount Everest.

-The climbers, along with their support crew who rotate to Camp two and South Col to acclimatize, will bring down the packed up rubbish to the base camp.
+The climbers, along with their support crew who rotate to Camp two and South Col to acclimatize, will bring the packed rubbish to the base camp.
 Those who bring down the trash will be rewarded financially.

-The Department of Tourism has estimated that around 500 foreign climbers and more than 1000 climbing crew will be visiting the higher camps on Everest this season while preparing to scale the highest peak and Mount Lhotse 8501 m, the fourth highest mountain in the world.
+The Department of Tourism has estimated that around 500 foreign climbers and more than 1000 climbing crews will be visiting the higher camps on Everest this season while preparing to scale the highest peak and Mount Lhotse 8501 m, the fourth highest mountain in the world.